lbarbaglia/traefik2-config/README.md

     external: true
 ```

-6. And add the service to the network:
+7. Add the service to the network:
 ```
 ...
 <service>: